jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 For example, Adam Smith cites the [Ayr Bank](https://www.superphysics.org/research/smith/wealth-of-nations/book-2/chapter-2i/) which lent at a low 5% interest when the prevailing rate was 6-8%.
 This caused businessmen to flock to it, causing the [1772 credit crunch](https://www.superhysics.org/social/economics/1772-credit-crunch/)*.

-> *This is why the 1772 Credit Crunch has the same metaphysics as the 2008 Financial Crisis.
-This formed a pattern which then helped us predict a 2019 global stagflation.
+{{< n n="*This is why the 1772 Credit Crunch has the same metaphysics as the 2008 Financial Crisis.
+This formed a pattern which then helped us predict a 2019 global stagflation." >}}

 Classical Economics before the 1870's did not have profit maximization as a doctrine.
 This is why Panics and Great Depressions did not happen.

+Instead, companies shut down naturally whenever:
+- they could no longer sustain their operations
+- they were bubbles themselves

+For example:
-Instead, companies shut down naturally whenever they could no longer sustain their operations.
-For example, the too-big-to-fail mercantile companies like the East India Company naturally closed down without dragging ordinary British to unemployment or poverty.
+- the too-big-to-fail mercantile companies like the East India Company naturally closed down without dragging ordinary British to unemployment or poverty
+- the South Sea Bubble led to the crisis for private investors only

 This is different nowadays when whole countries get dragged down by some isolated action such as the peddling of collateralized debt obligations by a few bankers.

+Back in the 18th century, for example, a national war such as the Seven Years' War affected the national economy.

 <!-- to spread themselves via a wave of collective human selfishness that has always existed, as proven by past crises such as the 1772 credit crunch, Mississippi Scheme, South Sea Bubble, etc. -->